LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 ## Path-Tracing

 Path-tracing almost follows correctly the light path.
 The nice online-book, [`physical based rendering`](https://www.pbr-book.org/), can teach you much more.
 Path-tracing (not only for the anit-aliasing, what we had could introduce also for the ray-tracing program) is a Monte-Carlo method.
-These usually have great potential for parallelism.
+These usually have great potential to benefit from parallelism.

 The program is as follows.

 <details>
-  <summary></summary>
+  <summary>pathtrace.jl</summary>

 ```julia
 using LinearAlgebra
 using Images